gustavo1020/-release-version-/README.md

 - "hotfix" (error in a feature requested in production)
 - "fix" (error in a feature requested in pre-production)

-Prioritize having only 1 label out of the 5 declared; if it contains others that are not in the previous list, that's not a problem."
+It prioritizes having only 1 tag of the 5 declared and one that says release (the latter is mandatory for the generation of the tag), if it contains others that are not in the previous list, that is not a problem.

-:white_check_mark:
+:fire:

 ![image](https://github.com/gustavo1020/-release-version-/blob/main/img/Screenshot%202023-11-02%20173734.png)